 At first we joked that she was so excited to get an extra Christmas in.
 After all my waters had broken whilst wrapping christmas presents listening to Xmas FM on the radio.
 But two weeks after she was born, we realised it was a lot more serious than that.
 She knew she had to get out – to give us the opportunity to spend some time with her, and to get the help she urgently needed to be able to survive.
 If she was born on time, we most likely never would have met her alive.

-Clara hasn’t made it home yet.
-The first two weeks of her life were mainly spent in High Dependency on the Special Care for Babies Unit (SCBU) with terrible jaundice.
+The first two weeks of Clara’s life were mainly spent in High Dependency on the Special Care for Babies Unit (SCBU) with terrible jaundice.
 We hoped for Clara to come home, but she hoped to stay in, to get the help she needed but couldn’t tell us she needed so desperately.